 The practice is governed by:

-- the nurse practice act of their state
+- the nurse practice act of their state or international equivalent

 - Nursing: Scope and Standards of Practice